tunaphish/blog/content/notes/handling-client-integration.md

 # exceptions vs status codes
 failure status codes are somewhat pointless if they don't come with an associated message. much prefer throwing exceptions instead which work with messages, metrics, and retriers

+# avoid hidden contracts
+Avoid hidden contracts in models, try to be as explicit as possible.

+counterpoint is logic changes obviously depend on model changes.

+so what is a hidden contract.
+any contract that depends on client to know and to do the right thing.